 50 Tags (>100 ordered tags) $45.00 USD

 Tagging Needle $15.00 USD

 To report a tag return or have a question related to our tagging program please email email@example.com or call Dan Nimetz at 908-451-5663.

 Tagging Member Info

-1. Tags can be purchased from Bob Andersen.
-Cards will be supplied with the tags for record- keeping.
+1. Tags can be purchased from Dan Nimetz..
+Cards can be be supplied with the tags for record- keeping purposes.

 2. Enter the tag number on the cards and staple the tag to each card.
 Keep your tagging needle loaded at all times to reduce the time it takes you to tag, measure and release the fish.

 3. The tags you purchase are recorded in your name so we can determine who has what tags if we get a return before you turn in your information.

 4. Tag fish above the lateral line and behind the dorsal fin.
 This will allow you to tag the fish in a less harmful area.
 Note: Try to handle the fish as little as possible and return the fish as quickly as possible.
 Please remember the warmer the water is, the more stress you are putting on the fish.
 Spend more time reviving the fish caught in warmer water.
 This helps reduce the mortality rate of released fish.
 Link to Illustrated Tagging Instructions.